jaysurgjo/javascript_project_frontend/README.md

 # What ya Drinking?

 WhatyaDrinking is a Javascript application that uses three separate Api's to recommend a drink for the user from their location and the temperature at their current location.
-We used Javascript, HTML, and CSS for the front-end and Javascript for the backend.
+We used Javascript, HTML, and CSS for the Front-end and Javascript for the Back-end.

 ## Installation